Top 5 3rd Quarter Trades of FI - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were FIRST FINANCIAL CORP /IN/’s top five trades of the quarter.
+According to GuruFocus data, these were FINANCIAL CONSULATE, INC’s top five trades of the quarter.

-During the quarter, FIRST FINANCIAL CORP /IN/ bought 3,026 shares of ARCA:VOO for a total holding of 47,281.
-The trade had a 0.67% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $363.71.
+During the quarter, FINANCIAL CONSULATE, INC bought 746,348 shares of ARCA:SCHF for a total holding of 1,153,813.
+The trade had a 8.86% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $31.39.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.